tc39/notes/es7/2016-05/may-24.md

 DE: I think the change has consensus to say that TC doesn't work across realms.

-FST: Web developers don't know that TC doesn't work across realms, even if we do.
+EFT: Web developers don't know that TC doesn't work across realms, even if we do.

 ARB: there are many other things that do not work across realms.